|The "Shock Both of Hers™" maneuver.|

 Not for a whole month.

 You're going to have to give some things up, and they won't be easy.
-Unless you literally sit and watch four hours straight of television every day, you won't have an easy sacrifice to put on the altar of writing.
+Unless you literally sit and watch four hours straight of television every day, you won't have a clear, easy sacrifice to put on the altar of writing.
 It's going to involve some planning, some oblations, and probably something you're going to miss.

 That's kind of how writing goes.